Global Education

 Of the 33 Kiribati islands, 21 are inhabited.
 Most of the population lives in the Gilbert Island group.
 Since phosphate mining ceased on Banaba in 1979, it is only sparsely inhabited.

-About 44% of the population live in urban areas.
-The largest city is the capital Tarawa (28,350), followed by Bairiki (2,266).
+About 44% of the population lives in the capital Tarawa (43,000).
+The next largest town is Bairiki (3,524).

 People